Lucius Aurunculeius Cotta

-History
+Revolt of the Eburones

+Initial attack and deception

 The troops of Sabinus and Cotta were sent by Caesar into the country of the Eburones, in Belgica, most of which lies between the Meuse and the Rhine where they set up Fort Aduatuca in which to winter.
 The Eburones tribe was under the rule of Ambiorix and Catuvolcus.
 These two, instigated by the Treveri, collected their men and after a fortnight, fell on a detachment of Romans who were collecting wood.
 The marauding Eburones went on to assault the Roman fort.
 The Roman infantry mounted the ramparts and despatched a squadron of Spanish horse which, falling on the flank of the enemy, routed them in that engagement.

 Then, Ambiorix set up a parley with the Romans in which he admitted his debt to Caesar who had taken his side in certain disputes with other Gallic tribes but said that, despite the limited strength of the Eburones, he was compelled to take action by pressure from the other tribes who were determined to win their freedom from the yoke of Rome.
 He pointed out that a huge force of Germans, greatly angered by Caesar's successes, were rampaging across the Rhine and offered to give the Romans safe passage to the fort of either of two nearby legions.

+Debate

 The Roman representatives, Quintus Junius, a Spaniard and Gaius Arpineius, took the news back to the beleaguered fort.
 A council of war, attended by the leading officers and NCOs, was formed.
 During this council, two opposing opinions took form.
 Speaking first, Cotta argued that they should not move without an order from Caesar.
 He pointed out that experience had shown them that Germans could be resisted from behind Roman fortifications, that they had plenty of supplies, were within easy reach of assistance from nearby legions and that they should not take at face value either the news or the advice of an enemy.

 Sabinus took a grimmer view.
 Denying that he was motivated by fear, he said that he believed that Caesar was on his way to Italy, that the Germans were about to add to the number of the besieging Eburones and that it seemed that they were about to face the combined wrath of grudge-ridden Germans and Gauls, as surely the militarily weak Eburones would not dare face a Roman legion otherwise.
 Moreover, he said it would be better to make for a nearby legion and face the trouble with their comrades than to risk famine through a prolonged siege.
 The officers told their commanders that whichever view prevailed was not as important as coming to a unanimous decision.
 Cotta was eventually forced to give way and Sabinus prevailed.